gitricko/tradenote-selfhost/README.md

    ```

 ### Accessing Mongo Express
-TradeNote-SelfHost includes [Mongo Express](https://github.com/mongo-express/mongo-express), a web-based interface for viewing and managing your TradeNote database.
+TradeNote-SelfHost includes [Mongo Express](https://github.com/mongo-express/mongo-express), a web-based interface for viewing and managing your TradeNote database (if needed)

 1. **Start the Service**:
    - Run `make start` to launch both TradeNote and Mongo Express as describe above.